-Rains have been erratic in the recent years.
+Rains have been erratic in recent years.
 Groundwater can only gather in a lowered water table so that the water from the sea can be distilled as it passes through the sediments.
 Although there is an amount of filtering that is happening, TDS (Total Dissolved Solids) levels indicate that the water is still not drinkable unless distilled thoroughly.
-The experiments conducted by US National Institute of Health at the mega-deltas of Bangladesh and India, state that 25 million people are at risk of drinking ‘saline’ water.
+The experiments conducted by the US National Institute of Health at the mega-deltas of Bangladesh and India, state that 25 million people are at risk of drinking ‘saline’ water.
 This might lead to adverse consequences for health, such as hypertension and cardiovascular diseases.

 The scarcity of pure drinking water is increasing day by day.
 Also are the risks in consuming untreated groundwater or surface water.
 Climate change is making rainfall unpredictable.
-To fight against such threats, the governments and private organisations around the world are trying to come up with easy and cost-effective methods of purifying water.
+To fight against such threats, governments and private organizations around the world are trying to come up with easy and cost-effective methods of purifying water.
 RO purifying method seems to be the best solution so far for coastal regions.
 Unless we clean the natural resources of water, technological alternatives are the only way.